Robert F. Worley

-Robert F. Worley (October 10, 1919 – July 23, 1968) was a United States Air Force major general and fighter pilot who was killed in action in 1968, in South Vietnam.
+Robert Franklin Worley (October 10, 1919 – July 23, 1968) was a United States Air Force major general and fighter pilot who was killed in action in 1968, in South Vietnam.
 General Worley was one of three U.S. Air Force general officers (pilots) who were casualties of the Vietnam War.

 Early life

 General Worley was born in Riverside, California.

 US Air Force career

 Worley began his military career in October 1940 at March Field, California and graduated from pilot training at Brooks Field, Texas, in May 1941, and was commissioned a second lieutenant.
 During the next two years he served at Mitchel Field, New York, Bolling Field, Washington, D.C. and Baltimore Municipal Airport as a fighter pilot and as a squadron commander.

 World War II

 During World War II, he participated in the North African, Sicily, and Italian campaigns, and the Pacific theater campaigns.
 His combat record included 120 aerial missions with 215 combat hours in the P-40 and P-47 fighter planes.
 While in command of the 314th Fighter Squadron based in North Africa, Captain Worley was shot down on his first mission while flying close air support for US ground troops in the African desert, he walked back through the enemy lines and returned to his unit.
 Promoted to major, he went on to command the 1st Fighter Squadron in the Pacific War.

 Following World War II, he helped organize and commanded the jet transitional school at Williams Field, Arizona.